Planning - Probability of sums of two six-sided dice - outline format

 - There is one way for the dice to have a sum of 2, two for 3...six for 7 five for 8...
 For a total of 36.

-I can cause a certain number to be rolled (blowing, throw hard, throw a certain way...).
+I can cause a certain number to be rolled (blowing, throw hard, throw a certain way, wishing for it...).
 It is magic.

-Blooms Taxonomy If students have never experienced the concept and derive the concept on their own it would be application or possibly synthesis.
+Blooms Taxonomy If learners have never experienced the concept and derive the concept on their own it would be application or possibly synthesis.
 If they have conceptualized the concept before it is comprehension.

 Students predict the outcome of the sum of two dice rolled 36 times, roll the dice 36 times and record the sums, chart the data, draw a conclusion about probability and communicate the difference between theoretical and experimental probability and how to find each.

-- Ask students how to display data.
-If students do not know how to arrange data have them chart the number of rolls for each sum 2 - 12 (2 - 12 horizontal axis, # rolls vertical axis).
+- If students do not know how to arrange data have them chart the number of rolls for each sum 2 - 12 (2 - 12 horizontal axis, # rolls vertical axis).
 Data could also include the addends for each sum.

 - Students put their data on the board.